elastic/kibana/src/plugins/data/public/public.api.md

 // @public (undocumented)
 export const ES_SEARCH_STRATEGY = "es";

+// Warning: (ae-forgotten-export) The symbol "ExpressionFunctionDefinition" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Input" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Arguments" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Output" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "EsaggsExpressionFunctionDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type EsaggsExpressionFunctionDefinition = ExpressionFunctionDefinition<'esaggs', Input, Arguments, Output>;

+// Warning: (ae-forgotten-export) The symbol "name" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Input" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Arguments" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Output" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "EsdslExpressionFunctionDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type EsdslExpressionFunctionDefinition = ExpressionFunctionDefinition<typeof name_2, Input_2, Arguments_2, Output_2>;

 // Warning: (ae-missing-release-tag) "esFilters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)